od-8/Search-Bar/search-bar v2/README.md

-This is my trying to make this project with the help of tutorials and yt videos.
+This is my trying to make this project with help.
+I could not seem to solve some of the issues i was having on v1 so i decided to restart and try and finish it with the help of tutorials and videos.